paulrobello/par_scrape/README.md

 ## Whats New
 - Version 0.6.0
+  - Fixed bug where images were being striped from markdown output
   - Now uses par_ai_core for url fetching and markdown conversion
   - Updated system prompt for better results
   - Now supports site crawling